GuRuGuMaWaRu/PET_Freelancer/README.md

 NEW TODOs

-- [-] animate BG change on route change.
+- [-] FRONT: animate BG change on route change.
 Every route/page has its BG color (main, tomato, brown, green, etc)
-- [-] offline Google fonts
+- [-] FRONT: offline Google fonts
-- [+/-] show proper errors
+- [+/-] FRONT: show proper errors
-- [-] make the whole root layout work with grids and media queries
+- [+] FRONT: make the whole root layout work with grids and media queries
-- [-] add a working Add Project functionality to the Dashboard page
+- [-] FRONT: add a working Add Project functionality to the Dashboard page
-- [-] add messages to payloads that are sent from the backend on all successful operations with Users, Projects, and Clients.
+- [-] BACK: add messages to payloads that are sent from the backend on all successful operations with Users, Projects, and Clients.
-  - [-] show these messages as notifications on the frontend
+  - [-] FRONT: show these messages as notifications on the frontend
-- [-] change Logout button to be less prominent
+- [+] FRONT: change Logout button to be less prominent

 TODOs